Kimbell Art Museum Expansion

 Roof of Wooden Beams with Steel Connections

 Isokorb® connections are incorporated into the roof system of the eastern part of the building.
 The roof is supported by a total of 29 pairs of 100-foot wood beams.
-The laminated wood beams include steel headers and are connected in pairs with Isokorb® Type S steel STBs, providing a column-free space for the full width of the 102-foot bays.
+The laminated wood beams include steel headers and are connected in pairs with Isokorb® steel-to-steel thermal breaks, providing a column-free space for the full width of the 102-foot bays.
 The wood beam pairs are connected at the beams’ steel headers.
 Each pair of beams weighs 15 tons (30,000 pounds).

 Parapet Walls with Concrete Connections

-In addition, Isokorb® Type CM for concrete connections is found in the parapet wall connected to the 9" thick concrete roof, which is now covered by luscious grass.
+In addition, Isokorb® concrete connections are found in the parapet wall connected to the 9" thick concrete roof, which is now covered by luscious grass.
 Isokorb® provides a thermal break from the concrete roof connection to the parapet.
-The Isokorb® was installed and the concrete was poured by Capform of Carrollton, Texas.
+The Isokorb® thermal breaks were installed and the concrete was poured by Capform of Carrollton, Texas.

-See below, where Isokorb® has been installed, and some entertaining videos on the construction.
+See below, where Isokorb® products have been installed, as well as some entertaining video of the construction.

 A Glimpse into the Renzo Piano Pavilion